 Return to Assyria: A Photographic Journey by Richard Wilding

-During his presentation, Richard Wilding will show his contemporary photographs of Iraqi Kurdistan and Northern Iraq, alongside historical photographs taken by Gertrude Bell in 1909-11 and Anthony Kersting in 1944-46.
-He will also feature the drawings and written accIounts of 19th-century archaeologists such as Austen Henry Layard, and Jacobsen & Lloyd from the 1930s.
+During his presentation, Wilding showed his contemporary photographs of Northern Iraq and Iraqi Kurdistan, alongside historical photographs taken by Gertrude Bell in 1909-11 and Anthony Kersting in 1944-46.
+He also featured the drawings and written accounts of 19th-century archaeologists such as Austen Henry Layard, and Jacobsen & Lloyd from the 1930s.

-In this fascinating photographic journey, Wilding will explore the various ethnic and religious groups that have inhabited the region, including Kurds, Arabs, Yezidis, Assyrian Christians and Jews.
+Wilding also explored the various ethnic and religious groups that have inhabited the region, including Kurds, Arabs, Yezidis, Assyrian Christians and Jews.
 Wilding’s images and commentary explore traces of the region’s ancient Assyrian civilisation, its religious and ethnic diversity, history of persecution and renewal, and the crisis caused by the emergence of ISIS in 2014.